 If you want to send Pepsico a message to stop this unfair treatment of workers and reduce their involvement in clearing rainforest lands, contact the PepsiCo headquarters: (+1) 914-253-2000 or click here and sign their petition.

 Another common oil that has negative environmental impacts is Canola Oil.
 Canola oil is an engineered product created from the rapeseed plant.
 According to Dr. Josh Axe, canola oil was first bred in the early 1970′s as a natural oil, but in 1995 Monsanto created a genetically modified version of canola oil.
 By 2009, 90% of the Canadian crop was genetically engineered and as of 2005, 87% of canola grown in the United States was genetically modified.

 Another negative health element about Canola oil is its effects on the human body.
 Because it is genetically engineered, it goes through an extensive extraction process that turns it into a partially hydrogenated oil that has been recently studied by the University of Florida at Gainesville and found to have high levels of trans fats as well.

 Coconut oil is quickly becoming a “superfood,” with an increasing number of people using it to cook, drink and use as a skin cream.
-Along with palm oil, coconut oil is known to contain saturated fats.
-These are the fats that along with butter, margarine and other fats that stay solid at room temperature, and had been promoted as the worst fats, leading to the serious problem of North American obesity and chronic disease.
+Along with palm oil, coconut oil is known to contain saturated fats which along with butter, margarine and other fats that stay solid at room temperature, have been promoted as the worst fats.

 But new research has proven that coconut oil’s saturated fat is metabolized differently from meat or dairy-based oils.
 According to Kris Gunnars, “Coconut oil contains a lot of medium chain triglycerides, which are metabolized differently and can have therapeutic effects on several brain disorders.”